-In the early 21st century New Zealand had one of the highest rates of teenage births of the high-income countries in the OECD.
-The rate of births for women aged 15–19 years was 28.4 per 1,000 women in this age group, exceeded only by the US (41.9 per 1,000).
-The New Zealand rate was similar to the rate for the United Kingdom (26.1).
+In the 2010s New Zealand had one of the highest rates of teenage births of the high-income countries in the OECD.
+In 2013 New Zealand’s birth rate for women aged 15-19 years was 22 per 1,000 – the fourth highest, behind Turkey, the United States and Slovak Republic.

 While the rate of teenage pregnancy is high in New Zealand relative to other OECD countries, the percentage of all births that are to women under 20 years old has dropped dramatically since the 1970s.